BigSquareHasNoEdge/AuthenticationBackendForFrontend/README.md

 }
 ```

-By the way, this repository doesn't include the file for my private security reason.
+By the way, this repository ignores the file from my machine for my private security reason.
-As `BackendProgram.cs` will throws unless the file exists, you are required to add your own one before running the app.
+As `BackendProgram.cs` will throw unless the file exists,

 ```csharp
 // ...